Kevlyn-ITLab/IT-Portfolio/README.md

 This section documents the physical layout and logical segmentation of my home network, along with the VLANs, firewall, boundaries, and routing paths of my home lab.
 ### Physical Topology
 ![Physical Topology](Physical-Topology.png)

+*This shows the actual physical layout of my home network, including the ISP Demarc, firewall/router, switches, APs, and where my home lab lives within the network.
+This demonstrates my understanding of hardware placement, cabling, and how choices affect performance and reliability.*

 ### Logical Topology
+*This shows the logical structure of my home network, highlighting traffic flow through my virtual lab.
+DHCP scopes and VLAN segmentation through pfSense, along with several servers all surveilled by security onion are documented.*

 ![Logical Topology](Logical-Topology.png)
 # pfSense Firewall and VLAN Segmentation
 # Windows 11 Jump Box